sgoodluck/sgoodluck.github.io/content/posts/blogging-with-emacs.md

 <!--list-separator-->

--  Starting the Hugo Dev Server
+-  Start the Hugo Dev Sever

     Open up your terminal of choice and navigate to the hugo-blog directory: